Lifetime Trusts

 Cost

-The total cost for a trust which contains property is £2,150 with our legal fees being £1,800 and approximately £350 in third-party fees for registering the changes with HMLR.
+The total cost for a trust which contains property is £2,150 with our legal fees being £1,800 and approximately £350 in third-party fees for registering the changes with HMLR (the total cost will be £2,150).
 We may be able to offer an instalment plan with 0% interest over six months (subject to an administration fee and a minimum spend).
-No VAT is currently charged on our services.
+No VAT is currently charged on our fees.